Understanding the Predicate Offences to prevent money laundering

 Significance of Understanding Predicate Offences

-Predicate offences are important because they serve as the point of origin or source for Money Laundering operations.
+Predicate Offences are important because they serve as the point of origin or source for Money Laundering operations.

-So, to be able to better comprehend the money laundering risks, Regulated Entities must first have a comprehensive understanding of the predicate offences.
+So, to be able to better comprehend the Money Laundering Risks, Regulated Entities must first have a comprehensive understanding of the Predicate Offences.

 Stages of Money Laundering and Predicate Offences